ivelius/RestaurantReservations2/README.md

   - WorkScheduler (for recurring tasks)

 ## Tests
-Tests are important and there are many types of tests out there.
-I tried to test as much as I could given the time constraints .
-Obviously I did not cover all the edge cases nor the failure states .
-In reality writing tests is more time consuming than writing feature code , but it pays off in the end ...

 I have focused on 2 types of tests :

   - BL/Presenters tests - which are implemented through plain Junit Testing and run very fast.
 I mostly test the business logic and interaction with views (which are abstracted)